 Banks can only allow you to overdraw if you have opted into their overdraft coverage.
 If you opt out of this program, the banks can’t charge you overdraft fees for debit card payments or ATM withdrawals.

 Link Saving Account to a Savings Account or a Credit Card

-Most banks give you the option of linking your checking account with a credit card or savings account.
-This will help you cover payments when you have insufficient funds in your checking account.
-While this attracts a fee for some banks, it saves you a lot of money that would otherwise have been charged for NSF or overdraft funds.
+Most banks allow you to link your checking account with a credit card or savings account.
+These linked accounts will help cover payments when you have insufficient funds in your checking account, as money will automatically move between your accounts.
+Some banks provide this service for free, while others charge a fee.
+However, in either case, you will save a significant amount of money that would otherwise result in a charge for NSF (non-sufficient funds) or overdraft fees.

-What happens if you have a negative balance in your bank account?
+What happens if you have a negative account balance in your bank account?

 When you have a negative balance in your deposit account, the bank can charge you overdraft fees, freeze your account or even close it if the negative balance persists.
-Usually, banks report bank accounts that are closed with a negative balance to credit agencies.
-This information appears on your credit report where it’s indicated as unpaid debts.
+Usually, banks will report closed accounts with a negative balance to credit bureaus.
+This information appears as an unpaid debt on your credit report.

 How long can your bank account be negative?